 In 1910, my grandmother Katie Hacking moved to a newly built house in the Municipality of South Vancouver.
 Katie and her brother Jack and sisters Doris and Cassie spent the WWI years and the 1920s attending South Vancouver schools.
 What we know about the Hacking family comes from memories of her sister Doris, shared by Doris’ daughter Ruth Crookall, who also has many family photos.
 These early photos are neat little snapshots taken with a Brownie camera at the house on West 21st Avenue.
-With the help of memories and contemporary primary resource documents, we can piece together a story of Katie and Doris’ South Vancouver childhood.
+Piecing together memories, photos, directories, maps and other contemporary materials, I set out to explore Katie and Doris Hacking’s early years and school days in South Vancouver.

 Katie’s parents John and Tillie met in Winnipeg and married in Vancouver in summer 1907.
 They first lived in the “East End” of Vancouver (Strathcona) where Jack was born in May 1908 and Katie was born in August 1909.
 John Hacking was a motorman for the B.C.
 Electric Railway Company.
 Here’s John (at right) on the Stanley Park car.